jsfowles/vite-starter/docs/TAILWINDCSS_TUTORIAL.md

 In this example, `text-center` centers the text and `text-blue-500` sets the text color to a medium shade of blue.

-## Building your styles
+## Building our styles

-When you're ready to build your project for production, Vite will automatically purge unused styles from your CSS if your `tailwind.config.js` file is properly configured.
+When we're ready to build our project for production, Vite will automatically purge unused styles from our CSS if our `tailwind.config.js` file is properly configured.
 To start the build process, run:

 ```shell
 npm run build
 ```

-This command will create a `dist` directory with your built project.
+This command will create a `dist` directory with our built project.

 ## Useful resources